-Amanda visits crowded landing sites to collect genetic samples and talk to local fishers to understand their perspective on catching bottlenose wedgefish (also called whitespotted wedgefish).
-Her project aims to determine the local population structure and fishery threats of the bottlenose wedgefish (Rhynchobatus australiae) in Malaysia.
-To do this, she’s using fish landing site surveys and face-to-face interviews to understand which fishing gear are used, and assess catch profile information.
-Amanda is doing DNA analyses is to clarify the genetic structure of this species.
-She hopes her work will inform conservation actions and provide gear-specific management actions to protect this endangered species.
+Amanda is doing DNA analyses to clarify the genetic structure of bottlenose wedgefish (also called whitespotted wedgefish), and her project aims to determine the local population structure and fishery threats of this species in Malaysia.
+She visits crowded landing sites to collect genetic samples and talk with local fishers to understand their perspective on catching bottlenose wedgefish.
+She uses fish landing site surveys and face-to-face interviews to understand which fishing gear is used, and assess catch profile information.
+Amanda hopes her work will inform conservation actions and provide gear-specific management actions to protect this Endangered species.

 I grew up in Kuala Lumpur, the capital of Malaysia and a city some distance from the ocean, yet ever since I was a kid I have been fascinated by marine life after watching wildlife documentaries.
 When I was 12 my passion for marine life burgeoned after my first visit to Underwater World Langkawi, an aquarium in Malaysia.
 For me, it was an eye-opener to see those amazing marine creatures.
 As my interest in the marine environment grew, I went on to pursue a BSc degree in aquatic resource science and management at the University of...

-The aim of this project is to advance science-based management of R. australiae.
-Specifically, the project will clarify the genetic structure and population connectivity of endangered R. australiae between different regions of Malaysian waters and determine the rank of fishing gear threats, especially by small scale fisheries, to the animals.
+The aim of this project is to advance science-based management of the white-spotted wedgefish.
+Specifically, the project will clarify the genetic structure and population connectivity of this endangered species between different regions of Malaysian waters and will rank the threats posed by different types of fishing gear, especially as used by small-scale fisheries.

-Rhynchobatus australiae is one of the top ten species of rays caught in Malaysia and prized for their fins and meat.
-They are often caught as bycatch and also targeted in commercial fisheries, which undermines the threats faced by R. australiae.
-By determinig the degree of genetic connectivity and population structure of this species and the fishing gear(s) that pose the greatest threat to the animals will be important to inform fishery management actions.
+The white-spotted, or bottlenose, wedgefish is one of the top 10 ray species caught in Malaysia and prized for their fins and meat.
+It is often taken as by-catch and is also targeted by commercial fisheries.
+Determining the genetic structure and the degree of population connectivity of this species and the fishing gear(s) that pose the greatest threat to it will be important to inform fishery management actions.

-Rhynchobatus australiae, also known as the white-spotted wedgefish, can be found throughout the Indo-West Pacific area ranging from Thailand, Taiwan, Philippines, and Indonesia to Australian subtropics.
-As a member of the highly-threatened family of Rhinidae, R. australiae is very vulnerable to overfishing because the species has relatively slow reproductive rates, large body size and inhabits shallow coastal waters where multiple fishing gears operate throughout its range.
-Little else is known about the fine-scale population genetics and connectivity of this highly exploited species in Malaysia which is part of the Sundaland bioregion.
+The white-spotted wedgefish can be found throughout the Indo-West Pacific area, ranging from Thailand, Taiwan, the Philippines and Indonesia to the Australian subtropics.
+As a member of the highly-threatened family of Rhinidae, it is very vulnerable to overfishing because its reproductive rate is relatively slow, its body size is large and it inhabits shallow coastal waters where, throughout its range, fisheries operate using multiple types of fishing gear.
+Little else is known about the fine-scale population genetics and connectivity of this highly exploited species in Malaysia, which is part of the Sundaland bioregion.